micahgodbolt/micahgodbolt.com/src/posts/2017/css-is-easy-pt1.md

 <div>
 ```

 This is great and all, but you can imagine needing to update all of your class names (HTML and Sass) every time someone bumps the version number.
 With unique sets of CSS for every version, you also risk the chance of loading different versions of a component that are exactly the same CSS.
-Sure, you can alleviate this by versioning each component seperately, and only bump the version when that component changes, but now you're in a dependency and maintenence nightmare.
+Sure, you can alleviate this by versioning each component separately, and only bump the version when that component changes, but now you're in a dependency and maintenance nightmare.

 So what if we could automatically generate new, unique class names for both our CSS and HTML that only changed when the actual CSS of the component changes?
 Well, I'm glad you asked.